CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive due to the specific 'Firecrawl' product focus combined with monitoring/observability niche.
-The trigger terms are very specific and unlikely to conflict with general monitoring or general web scraping skills.
+The trigger terms are all Firecrawl-specific, making it very unlikely to conflict with generic monitoring or generic web scraping skills.

 3 / 3